 If you are signing into your account for the first time you should change your password.
 You should change your password to something only you know.
 Scroll down your account page until you see the link “Change my password”, and click on that.

 The Library is here for you during this difficult time of social distancing and isolation.
-To help keep you learning and entertained, Hanover Public Library is pleased to announce that curbside pickup of books, movies, and audiobooks will begin the week of June 8.
+To help keep you learning and entertained, Hanover Public Library is pleased to announce that curbside pickup library material is now available.
 To borrow library materials using curbside pickup you must have a Hanover Library card.

 Not sure what to request?
 Ask us for a GRAB BAG.
 Let us know by phone or email what you want, for example 3 Western novels, books on Lawn Care and Growing Annuals, or 5 Picture Books and we’ll pick a selection for you.